Decompression Illness: Causes and Treatments

 In addition to hyperbaric therapy, supportive care is vital.
 Patients should be monitored for respiratory and cardiovascular stability, and pain management should be addressed.
 Hydration is also important, as it helps in the natural elimination of nitrogen through urination.

-Preventive Measures Against Decompression Illness
+Preventive Strategies for Decompression Illness

 Preventing decompression illness is paramount for divers.
 The following strategies are recommended: